surma/surma.dev/content/things/ditherpunk.md

 socialmediaimage: "social.png"
 ---

 I always loved the visual aesthetic of dithering but never knew how it’s done.
 So I did some research.
-This article may contain traces of nostaliga and none of Lena.
+This article may contain traces of nostalgia and none of Lena.

 <!-- more -->